What are FHA home loans?

 Borrowers interested in buying a home with low credit scores who can manage at least a 3.5% down payment are excellent candidates for an FHA loan.
 However, due to the monthly MIP payments, those with sizeable down payments or higher credit scores may be better off going with a conventional mortgage.
 Speak with a local mortgage lender to see whether a conventional or FHA loan would be best for your unique financial situation.

-If you’re interested in purchasing or refinancing a home in Missoula or accross Montana, I can help you make it happen.
+If you’re interested in building a home in Missoula or accross Montana, I can help you make it happen.
 Please contact me today or apply online in less than 10 minutes using the secure online application below.